nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The undo feature saves the **5 most recent executed commands**.
 - The undo feature only tracks commands that **modifies the address book**.
+- The undo feature will clear the focus person panel upon execution.

 Examples of commands tracked by undo:
 - `add`